GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
 >
-> ~ *David Leinweber*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts